vignettes/v020_datastorage.Rmd

 which data sources you will need.

-Below is an example of correctly organised N2KHAB data folders:
+Below is an example of correctly organised N2KHAB data directories:

 n2khab_data